 The cast is exceptional as well and, being based on a Russian novel, rather large.

-Through Knightly (Seeking a Friend, Never Let Me Go) as Karenina s a wonderful mirror of naivete and desire.
+Through Knightley (Seeking a Friend, Never Let Me Go) as Karenina s a wonderful mirror of naivete and desire.
 She acts as guide while we learn 1800s Russian society and mores, not to mention taboos and culture.
 Karenina is our modern eyes lost in a suffocating and complex world of rules and expectations.

 As her husband, Jude Law (Hugo, Repo Men, Sherlock Holmes) is unrecognizable for a great part of the film.
 He has one of the more difficult challenges in the story and manages to actually garner some sympathy for a character that is so straight-laced, it is a wonder he can move.